Storybook

 npm run sb:preview

-If you don’t plan to use certain Vueless components, you can hide them from Storybook by setting the storybook key to false in the specific component’s config.
+If you don’t plan to use certain Vueless components, you can hide them from Storybook by setting the component name key to `false` in the specific component’s config.

 export default {